Phate6660/mpd-discord-rpc/README.md

 - **id** - The Discord application ID to run through.
 - **hosts** - An array of MPD server host socket addresses.
 Each one will be tried in order until a playing server isfound.

+## Thanks

+THANK YOU JakeStanger!
+Before I was using a \<disgusted noise\> NodeJS-based discordrpc for MPD.

+Now I can finally use one written in my favorite language.

+And since it was fairly easy to read through and edit (thanks for the comments), I was able to adjust the output to my preferences.